pivotal-cf/bosh-concourse-deployments/README.md

 1. Manually trigger `concourse-workers/prepare-asia-env` job.
   - the `concourse/update-concourse` job will place a file in `concourse-update-trigger` resource.
     This file is used to automatically trigger the external worker jobs across pipelines.
 1. Manually trigger `concourse/update-concourse` job.
+This should trigger the external worker jobs (i.e. you don't need to manually trigger the worker jobs).